tacookson/course-dbt/projects/week_2/README.md

 - I used `relationships` to test referential integrity of foreign keys (e.g., an order record referencing a `promo_id` should have that `promo_id` value in the promos table).

 All my tests passed!
 So sources are looking good.
 This is a nice break from the real-world, where I usually have a bunch of referential integrity issues.

+## Your stakeholders at Greenery want to understand the state of the data each day.
+Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

+I would use `dbt build` during my production runs so that tests are incorporated into the daily automated pipeline.
+I might also set up an integration with Slack so that test failures (and warnings!) get sent to a special Slack channel for the Analytics Engineering team.
+This would allow for quick reaction when there are data issues.